schilkp/Tonbandgeraet/docs/doc/porting.md

 ```

 ## `tband_portENTER_CRITICAL_FROM_ANY()`
+- Required: `YES`

 Enter a critical section from any context.
 For precise details of what properties
 a critical section must have, see [here](./porting_critical_sections.md).

 #### Example: